mateuszkulapl/spectra-one/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fix: When simple block style is enabled, the author block section collapses if the bio is too long.

 = 1.0.0 =
 * New: Added sidebar support for page and post.
 * New: Simple block styling for Latest post widget block.